aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 3. Choose ***Create stack*** and select **with new resources (standard)**
 4. On **Specify template** choose ***Upload a template file***
 5. Enter the **Stack name** for your CloudFormation stack.
-6. For **DocDBIdentifier**, enter a name of your Amazon DocumentDB cluster that will be created.
+6. For **DB cluster username**, enter the name of your administrator user in the Amazon DocumentDB cluster.
-7. For **DocDBPassword**, enter the administrator password for your Amazon DocumentDB cluster (minimum 8 characters).
+7. For **DB cluster password**, enter the administrator password for your Amazon DocumentDB cluster (minimum 8 characters).
-8. For **DocDBUsername**, enter the name of your administrator user in the Amazon DocumentDB cluster.
-9. For **ExistingCloud9Role**, choose **True** ***only when you have the AWS Identity and Access Management (IAM) role AWSCloud9SSMAccessRole*** created in your account.
-    - If you have used AWS Cloud9 before, you should already have an existing role.
-You can verify by going to the IAM console and searching for it on the Roles page.
-Stack creation will fail if the roles exists and you choose False.
-10. Choose **Next**.
+8. Choose **Next**.
-11. Select the check box in the **Capabilities** section to allow the stack to create an IAM role, then choose **Submit**.
+9. Select the check box in the **Capabilities** section to allow the stack to create an IAM role, then choose **Submit**.

 ## Deployment Validation